Portable Rock Art / Figure Stones in

 Altogether, this has interesting implications for the long-held assumption that early humans and/or their predecessors did not venture as far north as Scandinavia prior to the last ice age.

 No claim is made that this was a formal controlled archaeological dig, being more of a salvage operation (and certainly a heroic one at that).
 The evidence is simply presented for further consideration and investigation, which it clearly deserves but probably will not receive.
-(Although generally more technically competent than their American counterparts, German archaeologists seem no less fearful of pursuing anything this controversial - especially so when the initial discovery was made by someone who is neither a professional archaeologist nor a man.)
+(Although generally more technically competent than their American counterparts, German archaeologists seem no less fearful of pursuing anything this controversial - especially so when the initial discovery was made by someone who is neither male nor a professional archaeologist.)

 Acheulean Handaxe, Groß Pampau, Ursel Benekendorff Find